simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 Some of the most common use cases for automation tools include **server provisioning**, **configuration management**, **application deployment**, **infrastructure testing**, and **compliance auditing**.
 Automation tools can also be used for orchestrating complex workflows, managing cloud environments, and integrating with **DevOps** processes.

 For instance, automation tools can be used to provision new servers and configure them with the necessary software and settings, reducing the time and effort required for these tasks.
-They can also be used to deploy applications quickly and consistently across multiple environments, ensuring that they are always up-to-date and running smoothly.
+They can also be used to deploy applications quickly and consistently across multiple environments, ensuring that they're always up-to-date and running smoothly.

 Automation tools can also help organizations to ensure compliance with industry regulations and internal policies by automating the auditing process.
 This can save IT teams a significant amount of time and effort, while also reducing the risk of non-compliance.